-Lisa says ‘Moving to All Hallows has been the most amazing opportunity.
-A huge step and an exciting journey.
+Lisa says ‘Moving to All Hallows proved to be the most amazing opportunity and an exciting journey.
 We still wake up and pinch ourselves that we are living within an Area of Outstanding Natural Beauty in our home county of Dorset.
 A place that we love sharing with everyone who comes to stay.

 Food has always played a key role in my life.
 From as early as I can remember I was crawling around the floor of my Grandparents farm and dairy.
 Left to my own devices I soon discovered the joy of butter and as a toddler was known to ‘help myself’ to a half pound block from the dairy shop and eat it straight from the wrapper.

 As soon as I was able to keep my own hens, a small brood was purchased and the eggs sold on a round I established after school.
 To earn more pocket money, I helped my Grandfather milk the cows and then make cream and butter with my Gran.
 Meals were always cooked from scratch, mostly from their own produce.
 It sounds idyllic but to be fair we took it for granted.
 It was all we knew.